-Are you grappling with unwelcome visitors in your home— rats or mice, perhaps?
-It’s a widespread concern, but pinpointing the culprit isn’t always straightforward.
 As these tiny intruders scurry about, wreaking havoc in your living space, you may have difficulty spotting the rodent in question.
 That’s why we’re here to prepare you with everything you need to know about the differences between a rat vs. a mouse.

 Rat vs. Mouse: The Lowdown

 Both rats and mice sport a pair of incisor teeth in their upper jaw, complemented by a long tail and short legs.
-Despite their limited eyesight, these creatures compensate with heightened senses, though mice notably lack color vision.
+Despite their limited eyesight, these creatures compensate for it with heightened senses, though mice notably lack color vision.

-Plus, they’re messy houseguests, leaving behind familiar traces of their existence, including droppings, gnaw marks, and the potential for spreading germs and bacteria.
-However, this is where most of these similarities end!
+TPlus, they’re messy houseguests, leaving behind familiar traces like of their existence, including droppings, gnaw marks, and the potential for spreading germs and bacteria.

 Understanding the Differences Between a Rat vs. a Mouse

 To tackle these persistent pests head-on, let’s examine the rat vs. mouse debate.
-Understanding their differences and behaviors is crucial for effectively dealing with them.

 Living Habits